 Step 3: Research Campgrounds for the Major Waypoints

 Once I find available campgrounds in my chosen area, I research them individually.
-I will look at their website to check the price, available hookups, park maps, and photos of the campground.
+I will look at their website to check the price, available hookups, park maps, and campground photos.
 I will also look a the reviews on Allstays, google, and RV Trip Wizard.
-When I find the campground I like the most I will book it.
+When I find the campground, I like the most I will book it.

 Step 4: Booking Stays Between Waypoints

 Now, all you have to do is fill in the gaps between your waypoints.
 I usually look for Harvest Hosts, and Boondockers Welcome to see if there are any stops that I would like to make on my route.
 These subscriptions allow you to park overnight for free, so they help me stay within our camping budget.
 I use them as much as possible.

 You can decide if you want to make the rest of your reservations ahead of time or choose to wing it.
 I usually do a mix of both, but I don’t book out more than a week or two in advance.
 When we first hit the road, I booked every stop months in advance.
 But it didn’t allow for spontaneity in our travels.
 Sometimes, we wanted to stay a little longer in an area, or we heard about a place from a local we wanted to check out.
 This caused us to cancel reservations and cost us money!
 I don’t like to just give away my money for nothing, so I changed how I booked my campgrounds.

 Occasionally, while traveling, we choose locations based on specific needs: Giz needs to be groomed, the rig needs maintenance, or the Trailhawk needs new tires.
 These are easily negotiated between major waypoints.
 When this occurs, I make a mental list of what I need from our campground before I start looking.

 While on our way to visit Mom, Gizmo needed grooming in the worst way.
 He was looking like a mini sheepdog.
 So, I made a list of our needs.

 - 30 minutes or less from a groomer for Giz